 Make sure you walk around to see the butterfly garden, rose garden, palm grove, and gorgeous orchids and rhododendrons.
 There are also 50 artistic sculptures on display that local artists created from pottery or natural materials like tree trunks and stone.

 It’s totally free to visit and is open daily, all year round.
-There are always flowers blooming – even in the winter!
+There are always flowers blooming – even during the winter in New Zealand!

 Where to Eat in Tauranga, NZ